mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 ## Section 3.
 Create the cluster

-The first part of this section describes how to create the compute nodes and dependencies, once the instances are provisioned, the bootstrap will initialize the control plane, then when Control Plane nodes join the cluster, be initialized by CCM, and control plane workloads scheduled, the bootstrap will be completed.
+The first part of this section describes how to create the compute nodes and dependencies, once the instances are provisioned, the bootstrap will initialize the control plane, and then when control plane nodes join the cluster, are initialized by CCM, and the control plane workloads scheduled, the bootstrap will be completed.

 The second part describes how to approve the CSR for worker nodes, and to review